 Unfortunately, the fervor deflated faster than a weather balloon hoax when the network put pressure on the show creators to reveal the solution to the central mystery of Laura Palmer’s murder.
 Halfway through the second season they did just that, and it was an incredible revelation in a scene that still haunts me daily.
 However, without that foundational mystery, the show quickly lost its resonance and then its viewership before being canceled by the end of its second season.
 Lynch revisited the story later in 1992 with a theatrical-release film called Twin Peaks: Fire Walk With Me that depicted the harrowing last days of the doomed teenager and added spectacular ammunition for whatever entities are in charge of my nightmares.

 A lot of the exterior shots of Twin Peaks were filmed in the Snoqualmie Valley area of Washington, not too far from Seattle, in the towns of Snoqualmie, North Bend, and probably others.
 As we drove the area, I don’t remember seeing any logging trucks like the ones that cropped up here and there in the series, but there were many signs of the area’s logging history.
-In fact, I think there were literally signs proclaiming the area’s logging history.
+I mean, like literal signs proclaiming the area’s logging history.

 Since the main Twin Peaks site we came to see was a restaurant, we made sure to time it for dinner.
 That’s right, I’m talking about the Double R Diner, frequented by just about every character in the series and home to the famous cherry pie and (excuse me) “damn fine cup of coffee” that became beacons of light and comfort for the characters in the gloom that was Twin Peaks.